s-aga-r/Games-Gallery/README.md

 # Games-Gallery
 Games Gallery is a Web-Application made for downloading pc games.
-It provide all the basic functionalities like Login, Admin Dashbord etc. This application is based on MVC and Repository Design Pattern.
+It provide all the basic functionalities like Login, Admin Dashboard etc. This application is based on MVC and Repository Design Pattern.

 Technologies and Frameworks :